Area Guide by Estate Agents in Canary Wharf E14

-A high-powered fast growing, fast moving business and residential area which has an exciting future.
-Canary Wharf has a vibrant energy, which attracts those looking to explore new ideas, to embrace new fashions, to sample the latest culinary trends and to enjoy all the finer things in life.
-It has a 9-5 business buzz but it is also a brilliant place to call home.
+The area has a unique energy, attracting those looking to explore new ideas, embrace new fashions, sample the latest culinary trends and enjoy all the finer things in life.
+It's a buzzing business district during the day and a fantastic place to call home.
+Unsurprisingly, it's become a popular choice for corporate clients looking for a stylish maritime lifestyle.

 New Union Wharf